l4rz/gpt-2-training/README.md

 After 25 epochs and 123k steps on a 117M-sized model (first 20 epochs took approximately 150 gpu/hours), I've got training loss of 2.86.
 The quality of the samples was far from desired.
 In addition to the usual GPT-2 glitches (such as repeated words in a sentence), the text was less coherent than the English 117M model released by OpenAI.

-Reducing the data set size (from 211M to 150M tokens) and filtering out the remaining English characters did not help much.
+Reducing the dataset size (from 211M to 150M tokens) and filtering out the remaining English characters did not help much.

-The 117M model as of my last run, trained for 123,000 steps, complete with sp.vocab and dataset used in training, is available for download [here](https://mega.nz/#!yJUiDaiS!FAs-iKmQu4ibfa6bzK-gq_AHz7k7Q4aTCztE0APZH6w) (1.35Gb file).
+The 117M model as of my last run, trained for 123k steps, complete with sp.vocab and dataset used in training, is available for download [here](https://mega.nz/#!yJUiDaiS!FAs-iKmQu4ibfa6bzK-gq_AHz7k7Q4aTCztE0APZH6w) (1.35Gb file).

 ## Larger models